Ziiics/Cloud_Projects/Project1_StaticWebpage/Readme.md

 - [ ] Wait for Route 53 DNS transfer to finish
 - [ ] Confirm that the CloudFront URL works with HTTPS
 - [ ] Update my A-record to point to the distribution
+- [ ] Update bucket policy to only allow HTTPS

 ### Notes